 After a very disappointing experience with Rocket Chinese, I had exceptionally low expectations for Rocket French.

-I was pleasantly surprised to find that Rocket French is actually a really well put together course that doesn’t make the same mistakes that Rocket Chinese did.
+I was pleasantly surprised to find that Rocket French is put together much better and doesn’t make the same mistakes as Rocket Chinese did.

-Having tried out several French learning courses, such as FrenchPod101, Frantastique, Francais Authentique, Pimsleur, Duolingo, along with some others, I can say that Rocket French is a course that you should consider purchasing.
+Having tried out several French learning courses, such as FrenchPod101, Frantastique, Francais Authentique, Pimsleur, Duolingo, along with some others, I can say that Rocket French is a course that you should consider using.

 After you complete any level, you’ll have had plenty of opportunities to practice the material and can expect to know almost everything there is about that module.